awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

         Console.WriteLine("Instance state: " + item.State.Name);
       }

-**To launch an EC2 instance in a VPC**
+.. topic:: To launch an EC2 instance in a VPC

-1. Create and initialize an elastic network interface in a subnet of the VPC.
+#.
+Create and initialize an elastic network interface in a subnet of the VPC.

    .. code-block:: csharp

       string subnetID = "subnet-cb663da2";

       List<string> groups = new List<string>() { mySG.GroupId };
       var eni = new InstanceNetworkInterfaceSpecification()
       {